EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2025-11-05-postman-random-data.md

-# Postman's Feature: Random Data

 Hey future Edu,

 Do you know how when you're testing an API, you need a bunch of fake data (email addresses, names, telephone numbers), and you really don't wanna do it by hand, or copy/paste it from a lorem ipsum generator because we are lazy?
 Postman has a useful feature that does exactly this, and you may have even seen it without knowing it was an option: **random data variables**.

-## 🎲 What Are Random Variables in Postman?
+## What Are Random Variables in Postman?

 Postman has a list of built-in dynamic variables, which will generate random values for you, on the fly.
 You can use them in your request body, headers, URL parameters, or pretty much anywhere you'd normally use a variable.
 They look like this: